cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 end
 ```

 As you see, you don't have to take every value provided by the iterator: here we only take the key.
-(This is generally true: if you call a function which returns N values but you assign less than N variables on the calling side, the rest of the values are silently dropped.)
+(This is generally true: if you call a function which returns N values but you assign less than N variables on the calling side, the rest of the values are silently dropped.
+On the contrary, if you assign more values than returned from the function, the remaining variables will be `nil`.)

 ```Lua
 function table_foreach(t,fun)